lauriwikberg/time-series-forecasting/README.md

 The GRU model shows slightly better generalization on the test set.

+Both models are trained using a 12-period sliding window to predict a one-step-ahead forecast.
+Model weights are updated after each mini-batch of 64 samples.
+This process is repeated for 60 epochs.

 - In-sample forecasting: one-step-ahead prediction

 - Out-of-sample forecasting: recursive forecast of 8 quarters ahead